GIScience/openrouteservice/docs/run-instance/configuration/index.md

       export ORS_CONFIG_LOCATION=/path/to/ors-config.yml
       java -jar ors.jar
       ```
-If both is specified, the program argument wins.
+If both are specified, the program argument wins.

 [//]: # (TODO: test this)